SumitSawant1029/IMEX/README.md

 Numpy
 Installation
 Install Python 3.x from the official website.
-Install OpenCV, Pytesseract, Pandas, and Numpy using the following pip command:
+Install OpenCV, Pytesseract, Pandas, and Numpy

 This project was created by Sumit Sawant .
 Feel free to use and modify the code for your own purposes.